PosoSAgapo/PosoSAgapo.github.io/_pages/about.md

 Talks
 ------
-I have given talks at various conferences and workshops.
-Here are some of them:
+I have given talks at the following events:
 1. Talk at AIST
     Title: Memorization and Membership Inference in LLMs
 2. Talk at UTokyo NLP Joint Meeting (Miyao Lab and Oseki Lab)